 The popular design platform uses a soft shade of pink as its brand color to promote creativity, lightheartedness, and enthusiasm for design.
 Its handwritten font further highlights these features, making them part of the brand’s identity.

-Inspired by its whimsical pink mustache, Lyft’s logo communicates the fun and playful nature of the brand.
+Inspired by its whimsical pink mustache, Lyft’s logo design communicates the fun and playful nature of the brand.
 It also intends to convey friendliness towards women, inviting them to use the service both as drivers and passengers.